The plasma suppression effect can be ignored in realistic FRB models invoking bunched coherent radio emission: Introduction

 \section{Introduction}

-The emission mechanism of FRBs \citep{Lorimer07,Petroff19,Cordes19} is still puzzling since their discovery.
-The brightness temperature of a FRB source can be estimated as
+The emission mechanism of fast radio bursts (FRBs) \citep{Lorimer07,Petroff19,Cordes19} is still puzzling since their discovery.
+The brightness temperature of an FRB source can be estimated as

 where $k_{\rm B}$ is Boltzmann constant, $S_{\nu,p}$ is specific flux at the peak time, $\nu$ is observing frequency, $\Delta t$ is variability timescale and $D_{\rm A}$ is angular distance of the source.
-In contrast, the maximum brightness temperature of an incoherent emitting source may be estimated as \citep{Zhang21}
+Here the convention $Q_n=Q/10^n$ is adopted in cgs units.
+In contrast, the maximum brightness temperature of an incoherent emitting source may be estimated as \citep{Zhang22}

-where $\Gamma$ is the bulk Lorentz factor of the emitter towards observer, $m_e$ is the electron mass and $\gamma$ is the Lorentz factor of electrons.
+where $\Gamma_b$ is the bulk Lorentz factor of the emitter towards observer, $m_e$ is the electron mass and $\gamma_{\rm th}$ is the thermal Lorentz factor of electrons.
+Both $\Gamma_b$ and $\gamma_{\rm th}$ are normalized to 100.
 The extremely high brightness temperature of FRBs implies that FRB emission mechanisms must be coherent.
-Recent detection of the FRB-like event, FRB 200428 \citep{Bochenek20a,CHIME20a} in association with an X-ray burst \citep{CKLi2021,Mereghetti20} from the Galactic magnetar SGR 1935+2154 suggested that magnetars are the sources of at least some FRBs.
+The recent detection of the FRB-like event, FRB 200428 \citep{Bochenek20a,CHIME20a} in association with an X-ray burst \citep{CKLi2021,Mereghetti20} from the Galactic magnetar SGR 1935+2154 suggested that magnetars are the sources of at least some FRBs.